 For Sri Chinmoy, meditation was not something that could be confined to a small portion of the day.
 It overflowed into everything that he did and touched everyone whom he met.
 From his deep meditation, Sri Chinmoy acquired tremendous inner and outer peace.
 He shared this peace at his free Peace Concerts around the world and also through his writings and art.
 In our classes, we continue to share this experience.
 Sri Chinmoy’s hauntingly beautiful Flute Music for Meditation creates the perfect atmosphere for our talks and exercises.
 We also use daily meditation cards containing short aphorisms by Sri Chinmoy.

-Another way in which Sri Chinmoy expressed the peace of meditation was through his songs.
-Infact he is the most proflic composer of all time, composing over 22,000 songs.
-At our free meditation classes, we often teach seekers a few of these mantric songs as a way of invoking a calm and focussed inner state.
+Another way in which Sri Chinmoy expressed the peace of meditation was through his songs composing over 22,000 songs in his lifetime.
+At our free meditation classes, we often teach seekers a few of these mantric songs as a way of invoking a calm and focused inner state.

 Sri Chinmoy’s art provides yet another dimension.
 One of his favourite emblems was the soul-bird.
 He drew literally millions of these birds.
 He believed that each human soul is like a bird, winging across the sky, unaffected by earthly worries and concerns.
 A very popular exercise involves meditating on these glorious art forms.

 In sum, Sri Chinmoy has left us a rich legacy to share with all those who would like to learn the essentials of meditation.
 He encouraged his Centres to offer free meditation classes in the traditional and time-honoured way of passing down the knowledge of the ancients — as a gift from one heart to another.
 It is in this spirit that we offer our classes.